 3) No-Bake Dessert Bars

-These are for the dads who think peanut butter counts as a food group.
+Food groups are categorized into different sections, but for these dads, peanut butter may just be a food group on its own.
 You mix, press, chill: done.
 The texture hits that sweet spot between candy bar and dessert square, and the chocolate layer makes it feel a little fancy.
-If you can stir and wait an hour, you can make these.
+If you are able to stir and wait an hour, you can create these.

 4) Strawberry Shortcake

 I like shortcake best with real biscuits: slightly salty, slightly crumbly, not too precious.
-Slice strawberries with a spoonful of sugar and give them a quick rest so they turn saucy.
-Then you just stack and go, no piping bag theatrics required.
-If Dad’s the “fruit counts as health” type, he’ll feel delightfully justified.
+Slice the strawberries and sprinkle a tablespoon of sugar on top, and let them sit for a while to create a syrup.
+After that, all you have to do is stack and go.
+No need for bag piping theatrics.
+If Dad is the kind of person who sees ‘fruit counts as health’ he’ll be pleasantly justified.

 5) Icebox Cake